IhorHolovatsky/DevChallenge11-semi-final/README.md

  Currently database is located at Amazon.
 But you can replace connection string with yours.
  Since, I used EF Code first approach, database will be created automatically.

+README.pdf, SCALEME.pdf were written in Ukrainian, because it was Ukrainian DevChallenge